 Do Left And Right-handers Have Different IQ Levels?

-A 2019 study studied this and reported no significant difference in the IQ of left- and right-handed individuals in a population.
+A 2019 study reported no significant difference in the IQ of left- and right-handed individuals in a population.

 References